rohitcolaco/grizzly-web-service/README.md

-Java web service (configured as a micro service) using a lightweight Grizzly + Jersey setup.
+Mavenized Java web service (configured as a micro service) using a lightweight Grizzly + Jersey setup.

 Run this via Main.main()